digital-asset/daml/docs/source/daml/intro/10_Functional101.rst

   :start-after: -- SUM_ARR3_BEGIN
   :end-before: -- SUM_ARR3_END

-As a rule of thumb, use ``map`` if the result has the same shape as the input and you don't need to carry state from one iteration to the next.
+As a rule, use ``map`` if the result has the same shape as the input and you don't need to carry state from one iteration to the next.
 Use folds if you need to accumulate state in any way.

 Recursion
 ~~~~~~~~~